Power Based Violence and Title IX

 University Obligations

-• protect both parties, by taking interim steps, including but not limited to moving residence halls, moving classes, changing transportation options, issuing “issuing mutual no contact orders” orders, or any other reasonable accommodation.
+- offer support services and take interim steps, including but not limited to free counseling services, moving residence halls, moving classes, changing transportation options, issuing mutual no contact, and/or any other reasonable accommodation

 Director of Student Advocacy & Title IX Coordinator